-We investigate how the bias in convective activity between ERA5 and SEAS5 may affect the misrepresentation of the monsoon-desert mechanisms and find inconclusive results.
-SEAS5 shows enhanced convective activity with respect to ERA5 around the equator (negative OLR anomalies in Fig. S15S14m,o) and a drier tendency over central India and the Arabian Sea (positive OLR anomalies in Fig. S15S14m,o).
+We investigate how the bias in convective activity between ERA5 and SEAS5 may affect the misrepresentation of the monsoon-desert mechanism and find inconclusive results.
+SEAS5 shows enhanced convective activity with respect to ERA5

+510 around the equator (negative OLR anomalies in Fig. S14m,o) and a drier tendency over central India and the Arabian Sea (positive OLR anomalies in Fig. S14m,o).
 Rodwell and Hoskins (1996) have shown that the heat source provided by the convective activity in the Indian Ocean/Bay of Bengal region generates Rossby waves that reach the Sahara Desert.
 However, the latitudinal position of the heat source is critical: a heat source located in the south (10°N) does not act as a source of Rossby waves capable of reaching the Sahara Desert, while a heat source located around 25°N does.
-Thus, we investigate whether the dry bias over central India may explain low causal effect β values over the Sahel and North African region and calculate causal maps for years with enhanced convective activity over central India and for those with enhanced convective activity over the tropical Indian Ocean.
-Despite a certain tendency towards higher β values over North Africa being detected during years with enhanced convection over central India in SEAS5 initialized at 1st May (40% higher compared to years with enhanced convection over the Indian Ocean, Fig. S16S15ej), this result is not found in SEAS5 initialized at 1st March and thus remains inconclusive (Fig. S16S15je).
+Thus, we investigate whether the

+515 dry bias over central India may explain low causal effect $\beta$ values over the Sahel and North African region and calculate causal maps for years with enhanced convective activity over central India and for those with enhanced convective activity over the tropical Indian Ocean.
+Despite a certain tendency towards higher $\beta$ values over North Africa being detected during years with enhanced convection over central India in SEAS5 initialized at 1st May (40% higher compared to years with enhanced convection over the Indian Ocean, Fig. S15j), this result is not found in SEAS5 initialized at 1st March and thus remains

+520 inconclusive (Fig. S15e).

 Finally, we investigate the effect of ENSO states on the sign and strength of the tropical-extratropical causal interactions shown in Fig. 4 and find that the effect of ENSO positive and negative phases on the SEAS5 dataset is mostly marginal with a few exceptions.
-We define Niño3.4 positive and negative years based on seasonal (JJAS) SST anomalies averaged over the Niño3.4 region (5°S-5°N, 190°-240°E) and calculate causal maps for the effect of SEAS5-R MCA mode 1 and 2 on the Z200 field separately for the 10290 Niño3.4 positive and 142-90 Niño3.4 negative years.
-Note that this set corresponds to (i.e., those years that fall outside the [0.5°C,+0.5°C]above/below the 85th/15th quantiles interval as commonly used for defining El Niño/La Niña conditions, respectively) of SST anomalies in the Nino3.4 region.
+We define Niño3.4 positive and negative years based on seasonal (JJAS) SST anomalies averaged over the Niño3.4 region (5°S-5°N, 190°-240°E) and calculate causal maps for the effect of SEAS5-R MCA mode 1 and 2 on the Z200

+- 525 field separately for 90 Niño3.4 positive and 90 Niño3.4 negative years.
+Note that this set corresponds to those years that fall above/below the 85th/15th quantiles of SST anomalies in the Nino3.4 region.
 These thresholds correspond to [+0.73K, -0.62K] for SEAS5 initialized on the 1st of March and to [+0.63K, -0.69K] for SEAS5 initialized on the 1st of May.
 Both pairs of thresholds are more stringent than the [+0.5K, -0.5K] threshold generally used in observational data.
-This definition allows us to have the same number of El Niño and La Niña years, and thus avoid differences in the magnitude of the β values due to different sizes of each sample.
+This definition allows us to have the same number of El Niño and La Niña years, and thus avoid differences in the magnitude of the $\beta$ values due to - 530 different sizes of each sample.
 Moreover, this definition is also consistent with the inherent skewness of ENSO time series, which have larger positive peaks though for the majority of the time the index is negative.